flowershow/test/index.md

 ---

 > [!note]
-> This should be displayed as the landing page, not the README
+> This file should be used as the landing page (not README)

 ## Title A